 The Buying Process

 You’ve already been through the CRM buying process at least once, so you may think you’ve got a handle on it.
-You should keep in mind that a lot changes in the CRM market from year to year, and the cost of choosing the wrong CRM system is very high.
-A little guidance in the buying process won’t hurt, and could end up helping a lot in the long run.
+You should keep in mind that a lot of changes in the CRM market from year to year, and the cost of choosing the wrong CRM system is very high.
+A little guidance in the buying process won’t hurt and could end up helping a lot in the long run.

 Retraining Your Employees